agsb/6502.toy/README.md

 - [Ben Eater](https://www.youtube.com/watch?v=LnzuMJLZRdU) made a revival of 6502.
 - using ROM, for read-only memory, never changes
 - using RAM, for random access memory, ever changes
-- using REM, for regular eeprom memory, could change (I2C, SPI, etc)
+- using REM, for regular eeprom memory, can changes (I2C, SPI, etc)

 ## Road Map

 - make all circuit plans (W.I.P.)
-- make a eeprom programmer like [Ben Eater](https://github.com/beneater/eeprom-programmer), but using arduino nano and change pins used.
+- make a eeprom programmer like [Ben Eater](https://github.com/beneater/eeprom-programmer), but using arduino nano and some change in pins used.
 - make a nop circuit to test cpus, using a arduino mini and [clockvar6502](https://github.com/maarten-pennings/6502/blob/master/1clock/clockvar6502)
+- wire wrap the boards

 ## Hardware

 ### B.O.M